aarontran/g309.2-0.6/Notes.md

 Can I create a response matrix using the spectrumset for the current observation?
 It should depend only on the region (in detector coordinates) and the detector map weighting.
 From a quick look at XSPEC, this seems reasonable.

+It doesn't have to be perfect, and it won't be perfect, because we're using these files to estimate ratios in order to better fit backgrounds to be subtracted from / modeled out of the actual data.

 Try again using the actual observation spectrumset...

     atran@statler:~/rsch/g309/xmm$ nohup /bin/tcsh -c 'source sasinit 0551000201; specbackgrp_0551000201 src; specbackgrp_0551000201 bkg' >& 20160107_specfwctest_0551000201.log &